Rskladanek/Trojan/README.md

 3. Create a private repository with a discreet name (avoid names like "Trojan" to maintain stealth).

+... rest of the guide will be soon :D

 ---

 ### **Future Deployment**
 Once all changes are made:
 - **Generate an EXE file**: You’ll convert the project into an executable file that can be shared with your "victim".
 (Deployment instructions coming soon.)
 - Customize the repository name and user credentials to ensure privacy and security.
+- Use obfuscation tools to minimize detection risk during deployment.

 ---